-The console can have up to 8 hub cards, each of which can have a serial interface port for allowing equipment to be connected to the system.
+The console has a serial interface port for allowing equipment to be connected to the system.

-The Serial Port Settings screen is used to tell the system what information it should receive from each serial interface port, by allocating a function to each from the Serial Function column.
+The Serial Port Settings screen is used to tell the system what information it should receive from the serial interface port, by allocating a function to it from a drop down box in the Serial Function column.